top of page

 Food Citizen logo

-What can we learn when we explore familiar spaces with new eyes?
+What can we learn when we explore neighbourhoods with new lenses?

 Rescued fruit peel.png